diyscif/diyscif/scif-thesis.md

 There are multiple functional principles which electromagentic shields can utilize to block airborne waves.
 Faraday cages are the simplest and most well known type of electromagnetic shield.
-They make use of conductive material to distribute externally induced electric charges within the material, cancelling the charge's effects in the cage's interior.
+They make use of a conductive material to distribute externally induced electric charges within the material, cancelling the charge's effects in the cage's interior.
 The cage can be imagined as two metal plates connected by an electric conductor.
 Because of the higher